seorosa0191/Project_Rosa/README.md

 ### 3. What do you know about the data you're using so far?
-* The sales data contains transactions from Sept, 2016 to Oct, 2018 ** Making an assumption that the business started that date -?
+* The sales data contains transactions from Sept, 2016 to Oct, 2018